HAT WEAR & CARE

 - Record this measurement in cm where the tape overlaps.

-PUTTING ON YOUR ACCESSORY
+PUTTING ON YOUR HAT ABOVE

 - Facing a mirror, lean the hat or headpiece against your head (its useful to refer to the hat online when doing this).

 - Pop on the elastic if applicable.
 Holding the hat with both hands, slide your thumbs under either side of the comb.